vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 Block declaration
 -----------------

-A block JS implementation defines the behavior of a specific class of web interface elements.
+A block's JS implementation defines the behavior of a specific class of web interface elements.
 In the actual interfaces, each block can be represented by multiple instances.
 A block instance implements the functionality of its class and has its own independent state.

 In **object-oriented programming** terms:

--   A block is a class
+-   a block is a class,
--   And a block instance is a class instance
+-   and a block instance is a class instance.

 In accordance with OOP, all the functionality of a block is implemented modularly in the methods of the class *(=block)*.

 The block methods are divided into:

--   Block instance methods
+-   block instance methods
--   Static methods
+-   static methods

 The code of a block in `i-bem.js` is called a **declaration** to emphasize the declarative programming style adopted in BEM.

-A block behavior is programmed in declarative style as statements: `set of conditions` — `block reaction`.
+A block's behavior is programmed in declarative style as statements: `set of conditions` — `block reaction`.

 <a name="decl-syntax"></a>